OCB7D2D/OcbElectricityOverhaul/README.md

 So far I hope the thing will scale well enough already, but that needs more testing.
 For that I included a check that will emit a warning when the update call takes longer than 20ms.

+## Download and Install

+End-Users are encouraged to download my mods from [NexusMods][5].
+Every download there helps me to buy stuff for mod development.

+Otherwise please use one of the [official releases][6] here.
+Only clone or download the repo if you know what you do!

 ## Multi-player (Dedicated Server) support